17mz1/Information/Project/A6_web.md

  - `docker run -p 8081:8081 your_docker_hub_name/your_docker_hub_repo_name:version_info python3 -m qa327`

-## SHIP the WHOLE SYSTEM
+## :ship: SHIP the WHOLE SYSTEM

 However, we don't stop from a single container deployment.
-In a lot of situtation, your applicaton (or it is now more like a system) consists of a lot of micro-services and applications.
-For example, here we have our web application services and we also want a proper database services to serve millions of users.
+In a lot of situtations, your applicaton (or it is now more like a system) consists of a lot of micro-services and applications.
+For example, here we have our web application services and we also want a proper database service to serve millions of users.
 Additionally, we want to add web interface so we can easily manage the database.
 Now our system consists of these services:
  - `seetgeek-web`: Flask web application (including frontend and backend, in reality people like to further break backend into different independent services)
  - `seetgeek-db` : MySQL database
  - `phpmyadmin`  : Web interface for MySQL